jkeefe/newmark-design-development/THE_NOTES.md

 2. Join my "helpdesk hours" Wednesday at 12:30 pm.
 The link for that has been added to the syllabus and will be posted in the `#design-development` chat every Wednesday morning.

 <a name="class7"></a>

+# Class 7 • Data security: For you, your sources, and your audience

+## Assignment

+_Check out Google Classroom for the "07 Assignment."
+You need to do one of the security steps John described, submit it and also post it in the #design-development Slack channel._

 <a name="class8"></a>
 <a name="class9"></a>
 <a name="class10"></a>